Force field (chemistry): Dihedral potential

+Dihedral terms admit a range of mathematical representations, as illustrated by the multiple dihedral functional forms provided in OpenMM's standard forces.

+Non-bonded terms

 Electrostatic interactions

 Electrostatic interactions are represented by a Coulomb energy, which utilizes atomic charges $q_i$ to represent chemical bonding ranging from covalent to polar covalent and ionic bonding.
 The typical formula is the Coulomb law: